 The information you obtain can then be used in planning future pregnancies and deciding on any possible forms of diagnostic intervention, such as preimplantation genetic diagnosis (PGD) or non-invasive prenatal testing (NIPT).
 Mutations of pathological significance, only carried by one parent, will also be reported and discussed as this information may have significance in the extended family.

 The Preconception Screen costs $750 per person, or $1400 per couple.
-If either of you have a family history of one of the diseases being tested for, you should inform your fertility specialist as you may be entitled to a reduce cost.
+If either of you have a family history of one of the diseases being tested for, you should inform your fertility specialist.

-To find out more about Preconception Screening, please call TasIVF on 1800 111 483 or email your enquiry.
+To find out more about Preconception Screening, please call TasIVF on 1800 111 483 or complete the online enquiry form.